Free Contractor Guide · No Email Required

 Certificate of Insurance Requirements Explained

-A Certificate of Insurance (COI) is the document that proves you have insurance.
+A (COI) is the document that proves you have insurance.
 It lists your policy types, coverage limits, effective dates, and named certificate holders.
 Every GC, property owner, and project manager will require one before you set foot on a jobsite.
 For a complete overview, read our guide on what a Certificate of Insurance is and why it matters.

 Certificate of Insurance diagram showing the 5 most common COI requirements: additional insured, waiver of subrogation, primary and non-contributory, 30-day notice of cancellation, and specific limits